konghot/aroworkshop/_entries/03-10 aso-blobstore.md

 ### Create a service principal

 If you don't already have a Service Principal to use then we need to create one.
-It is recommended to create one with `Contributor` level permissions for this workshop so that the Azure Service
-Operator can create resources and that access can be granted to Key Vault.
+It is recommended to create one with `Contributor` level permissions for this workshop so that the Azure Service Operator can both create resources and access Key Vault.

 1. Create a service principal for use in the lab and store the client secret in an environment variable.